BloomTech-Labs/family-promise-case-mgmt-fe/README.md

 - DO NOT fork the repo.
 Clone directly!
 - run: `npm install` to download all dependencies.
-- run: `npm install moment` to download dependencies for the calender
+- run: `npm install moment` to download dependencies for the calendar
 - run: `npm install rechart` to download all chart dependencies.
 - run: `npm start` to start your local development server.